DanteBortone/MiXCR/README.md

+This repo is antiquated and has largely been absorbed by binfotron here: https://github.com/Benjamin-Vincent-Lab/binfotron

 Functions for writing commands and post processing the MiXCR pipeline.

 Given a sample data matrix that indicates the sample name, sample folder name and input paths